-Author has written 7 stories for Ninja Turtles, Merlin, Lord of the Rings, and Castle.
+Author has written 8 stories for Ninja Turtles, Merlin, Lord of the Rings, Castle, and Primeval.

 "A writer always wears glasses and never combs his hair.
 Half the time he feels angry about everything and the other half depressed.
 He spends most of his life in bars , arguing with other dishevelled , bespectacled writers.
 He says very ‘deep’ things.
 He always has amazing ideas for the plot of his next novel, and hates the one he just published.